Esauidk/GameSmithEngine/Notebook.md

 # 8/27/2023
 Realizing I'm having a hard time organizing what kind of task I want to work on, decided to go back and add to my old trello board and follow along wiht it https://trello.com/c/8R3B7KdP/8-directx12-layer.
 Next steps are going to be keeping track of resources (SRV, CBV, and UAV)

+# 9/4/2023
+Now tha I've simplified and enacapsulated the rendering system with their respect Render API enviornments, I can move on focusing on the shader part of the pipeline.
+I need to be able to tell what parameters are in the shader and be able to keep values for them.
+This is going to involve shader reflection.
+I think when addressing DX12, I'm going to keep a giant root signature for now instead of making specialized ones per shader.
+I will be using reflection to figure out what resources need to be made and where to bind them.
+ONWARDS TO MORE!